forcedotcom/salesforcedx-vscode/docs/_articles/en/apex/replay-debugger.md

         - Or, to convert an existing breakpoint into a checkpoint, right-click the breakpoint, and select **Edit Breakpoint** \| **Expression**.
 Set the expression to `Checkpoint`.
     1. To upload your checkpoints to your org to collect heap dump information, open the command palette, and run **SFDX: Update Checkpoints in Org**.

-### Set Up an Apex Replay Debugger Session for a Scratch Org or a Default Development Org
+### Set Up an Apex Replay Debugger Session for a Scratch Org or a Developer Edition Org

 If you’re debugging an issue in a scratch org, or in a sandbox or DE org that you’ve set as your default org in VS Code, we provide tools to generate a debug log to replay.
 Enable logging, reproduce your issue, get your debug log from the org, and then start a debugging session.